 - Best all-around accommodation – Seattle Marriott Waterfront

-Best & Fun Things to do in Seattle, Washington
+Things to Do in Seattle, Washington

 1. Space Needle

-Address: 400 Broad St, Seattle, WA 98109, United States
+Address: 400 Broad St, Seattle, WA 98109

 After visiting the top of the Needle, head down to the gift shop to pick up some souvenirs to remember your trip.
-No matter what type of traveler you are, a trip to the Space Needle is one Seattle attraction you just can’t miss.
+No matter what type of traveler you are, a trip to the Space Needle is one Seattle attraction you can’t miss.

 It’s one of the most well-known places to visit in Seattle – people from all over the world come to see this impressive structure.
-Surprisingly, despite its massive size, it’s only the 8th tallest building in Seattle!
+Surprisingly, despite its massive size, it’s only the 8th tallest building in Seattle.

 2. Museum of Pop Culture

-Address: 325 5th Ave N, Seattle, WA 98109, United States
+Address: 325 5th Ave N, Seattle, WA 98109

 The Museum of Pop Culture, also (delightfully) known as MoPOP, is a must-see for any music, science fiction, or pop culture fan.
 This interactive museum is dedicated to exploring the history and impact of popular culture.